qilinshuyuan/CocosPlayground/README.md

 4. Locate to the directory of the source code.
 5. Select the 'CocosCreatorExamples' folder.
 6. Confirm to start importing.
-7. Choose any scene to run.
+7. Choose the 'start' scene to run.
+8. Give the required parameters to access the corresponding example like :http://localhost:7456/?s=scene-boundle-loading&b=examples_bundles, where `s` is the scene name and `b` is the bundle name.

 ![](./folders.png)